PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Assert Html Source Contain
+## Assert Html Source Match

-Asserts that the entire HTML source between the opening and closing "html" tags contains the given value.
+Asserts that the entire HTML source between the opening and closing "html" tags matches the given value.
 When the assert fails, the test is aborted.

 ### Usage

 `
-assertHtmlSourceContain(text)
+assertHtmlSourceMatch(text)
 `

 ### Parameters